-The Applicant will track its PIP and provide regular updates to DPS Staff.
+The Applicant will track its PIP Plan and provide regular updates to DPS Staff.
 Specifically, the Applicant will maintain a Record of Activity (see Exhibit C) that will provide specifics on all meetings, including dates, locations, attendees, purpose, and discussion topics.

-As previously stated, the Applicant intends to hold at least two open-house style public meetings prior to, and following, submittal of the PSS.
+As previously stated, the Applicant intends to hold at least two open-house style public meetings prior to submittal of the PSS, and an additional two meetings following submittal of the PSS.
+These meetings may be held at two different times on the same day, or on different days, to accommodate workers' schedules and provide the best opportunity for interested persons to attend.
 In addition, the Facility website will be updated continuously with Facility developments, meetings, and announcements to keep stakeholders and the public informed.
 Following project certification, the Applicant will conduct additional public outreach and notifications as the project enters the construction phase.
 These efforts will include notification of the start of construction to various parties and implementation of a Complaint Resolution Plan.